bcgov/invasivesBC-mussels-iOS/README.md

 You can run individual tests by selecting the `Show the test navigator` tab on the left menu bar of Xcode.

+*Note: You'll need to setup the environment variables under Schemes (Product -> Scheme -> Edit Scheme) and provide the values for TestBCeID and TestPassword.
+You can find the values in Openshift Secrets for dev.

 ## Deploy